Western Michigan University

 - PI, Observations and experiments on heterogeneity of soil hydraulic properties and its effects on hydrological processes in the Upper Reaches of the Heihe Watershed, Northwest China, NSF of China, 1/1/2012 – 12/31/2015.

-- Principal expert, Key issues in ecological-hydrological-socio-economical system of Greaterr Dunhuang Ecosystem, 2013 Key Research Support Program of Central Government Higher Education Basic Research Founding, Lanzhou University，1/1/2013-12/31/2014 .
+- Principal expert, Key issues in ecological-hydrological-socio-economical system of Greater Dunhuang Ecosystem, 2013 Key Research Support Program of Central Government Higher Education Basic Research Founding, Lanzhou University，1/1/2013-12/31/2014 .

 - Collaborator, Impacts of Climate Change on the Hydrological Process of Water Cycle in Arid Northwest China (2010CB951002), The Ministry of Science and Technology, 06//1/2010-05/31/2015.

-For the complete list of grants, publications and projects, please download the CV.
+For the complete list of grants, publications and projects, please download He's CV below.